Park, Minkyung (Min)

 Fairfax, VA 22030

 Dr. Park is an Associate Professor of Tourism and Events Management.
-Her research encompasses the areas of tourism and its interactions with other societal phenomena such as sharing economy, social media, and international politics, as well as tourism growth issues, and visitor/destination management in tourism and recreation settings.
+Her research encompasses the areas of tourism and its interactions with other societal phenomena such as sharing economy, social media, and international politics.
+She has been published a number of research papers in the areas of tourism growth issues and visitor/destination management in tourism and recreation settings.
 Partnering with various agencies nationally and internationally, she has involved with diverse research projects and produced over 80 publications in a combination of journal articles, book chapters, professional presentations and conference proceedings, and technical reports.
 Her expertise on global and international tourism has been featured in several media interviews with CGTN.
 Since 2012, she has taken several administrative positions in the Provost Office including Acting Assistant Vice President for International Campus Operations and Dean of Administration at George Mason University Korea - Mason's international campus in Incheon, South Korea.
 In her 8 years of working in the Provost Office, she managed numerous successful international collaborations with foreign educational institutions including overseing summer study abroad programs and establishing cooperative agreements and MOUs.